-Principles of statics, analysis of structures, graphic methods, and friction as applied to the inclined plane and wedge.
-Simple direct and combined stresses, determination of structural sizes as function of unit stress, and physical properties of the materials.
+Principles of statics, including the analysis of structures using both analytic and graphical methods and friction along inclined surfaces.
+A more in depth study of the physical properties of engineering materials through analysis of simple direct and combined stresses, determination of structural sizes as function of unit stress, and beam bending and deflection.

 Prerequisites: MA 123